Calm

-Our busy world has increased momentum.
-Not only are there more things to do in our day, but time also seems to go faster than ever.
-Never before in human history have we had so much access to new and changing information from hundreds of channels across multiple devices.
-We have increased workloads and possibly lower job security, as organisations do more with fewer people; while the global world of politics, economics and the environment seem to become more chaotic and unstable by the day.
-No wonder we sometimes feel agitated, irritable and anxious.
+On a human level, our busy world has also increased momentum.
+Not only are there more things to do in our day, but time seems to go faster than ever.
+We now have access to so much information across multiple devices, which would be hard for our ancestors to imagine.
+At work, we have increased workloads and lower job security, as organisations do more with fewer people, and AI threatens to take over people’s jobs.
+And geopolitics, economics, and the environment in the wider world have become more chaotic and unstable by the day.
+No wonder we sometimes feel agitated, irritable, and anxious.

-From two hundred thousand to around twelve thousand years ago, humans lived as foraging hunter-gatherers, During this period there would have been occasional times of danger and worry, but nothing approaching what we experience today.
-Like the hunter-gatherer tribes that still exist today, our ancestors led simpler, uncomplicated lives, which were in many ways much richer, more satisfying and healthier than the way we live in modern, Western societies.
-They typically spent one to two days gathering food and the rest of the time relaxing, socialising, eating, drinking and entertaining themselves.
-Although we can now gather our food much more quickly with a visit to the supermarket, it’s almost the reverse, as we spend most of our week working, with a couple of days for leisure if we’re lucky.
-Hunter-gatherers are more aerobically fit and tend not to experience hypertension, obesity or diabetes and have much lower levels of cholesterol.
+From two hundred thousand to around twelve thousand years ago, humans lived as foraging hunter-gatherers.
+During this period, there would have been occasional times of danger and worry, but nothing approaching what we experience today.
+Like the hunter-gatherer tribes that still exist today, our ancestors led simpler, uncomplicated lives, which were in many ways much richer, more satisfying, and healthier than the way we live in modern, Western societies.
+They typically spent one to two days gathering food and the rest of the time relaxing, socialising, eating, drinking, and entertaining themselves.
+Although we can now gather our food much more quickly with a visit to the supermarket, it’s almost the reverse, as we spend most of our week working, with a couple of days for leisure if we are lucky.
+Interestingly, hunter-gatherers are more aerobically fit and tend not to experience hypertension, obesity, or diabetes, and have much lower levels of cholesterol.

 The level of activity and information that we have to manage today can sometimes seem as if we’re swimming in the middle of a storm, being tossed around by the wind and waves.
-Within storms like hurricanes, there’s a place in the centre that remains calm.
+Within storms like hurricanes, there is a place in the centre that remains calm.
 This is because the force of the strong winds deflects them away from the centre, so they never actually reach it.
 This is similar to the storms we experience in our own lives.
-We can get caught up in all the movement as our attention and sense of who we are gets pulled by the momentum of events and activities.
+We can get pulled into the storm by the momentum of events and activities.

-So, if we could find a way of navigating to the centre of the storm, free from the powerful momentum of events, we might find a space of calm and stillness.
+What if we could find a way of navigating to the centre of the storm, free from the powerful force of events, to rest in a space of stillness and calm?

-Some of the core practices of meditation and mindfulness are to quieten the restless mind and stabilise emotions.
+We can use some of the core practices of meditation and mindfulness to quieten the restless mind and stabilise emotions.

 To have a proper conversation, we need to move away from the noise, towards a quieter place.

-We’re only human, so there are times when we’ll get caught up in the storms of our lives and won’t be able to find the calm centre.
-But with consistent practice and perseverance, we’re more likely to weather the challenges of what it means to be human in the world today.
+We are only human, so there are times when we will get caught up in the storms of our lives and will not be able to find the calm centre.
+But with consistent practice and perseverance, we are more likely to weather the challenges of what it means to be human in the world today.

 Suggested weekly practice